 What Year Is This?

-In closing, Twin Peaks can be interpreted in numerous ways and this is one plausible explanation of many given the source material.
-In no way do I want to present this as a “definitive” theory or conclusion but I sure had a lot of fun diving down the rabbit hole and connecting some dots.
-Would love to hear your thoughts.
+In closing, Twin Peaks can be interpreted in numerous ways, and this is one plausible explanation of many given the source material.
+In no way do I want to present this as a “definitive” theory or conclusion, but I sure had a lot of fun diving down the rabbit hole and connecting some dots.
+I would love to hear your thoughts.